JulienSiems/juliensiems.github.io/index.md

 - **Interpretability:** Generalized Additive Models

 ## News
 - **[Mar.
-2025]** "DeltaProduct: Increasing the Expressivity of DeltaNet Through Products of Householders" is accepted at FM-WILD Workshop at ICLR 2025.
+2025]** "DeltaProduct: Increasing the Expressivity of DeltaNet Through Products of Householders" is accepted as Oral at FM-WILD Workshop at ICLR 2025.
 - **[Feb.
 2025]** "Unlocking State-Tracking in Linear RNNs Through Negative Eigenvalues" is accepted as an Oral at ICLR 2025.
 - **[Oct.
 2024]** 3 papers accepted at NeurIPS workshops: "Unlocking State-Tracking in Linear RNNs Through Negative Eigenvalues" (Oral), "GAMformer" (Oral), and "Mamba4Cast" (Spotlight).
 - **[Jul.
 2024]** I co-organized the [1st Workshop on In-Context Learning (ICL) at ICML 2024](https://iclworkshop.github.io) alongside Frank Hutter, Erin Grant, Beyza Ermiş, Jelena Bratulić and Noah Hollmann.